WICG/trust-token-api/README.md

 ## Privacy Considerations

-### Privacy Guarantee: Issuer Blinding
+### Cryptographic Property: Unlinkability

+In Privacy Pass, tokens have an unlinkability property: token issuance cannot be linked to token redemption.

-The privacy of the protocol relies on the issuer being unable to correlate its issuances on one site with redemptions occurred on another site.
-That way, the issuer gives out N tokens each to M users, and later receives up to N*M requests for redemption on various sites.
-The issuer can't correlate those redemption requests to any user identity (unless M = 1); it learns only aggregate information about which sites users visit.
+The privacy of this API relies on that fact: the issuer is unable to correlate its issuances on one site with redemptions occurred on another site.
+If the issuer gives out N tokens each to M users, and later receives up to N*M requests for redemption on various sites, the issuer can't correlate those redemption requests to any user identity (unless M = 1).
+It learns only aggregate information about which sites users visit.

+However, there are a couple of finer points that need to be considered to ensure the underlying protocol remains private.

 #### Key Consistency

-If the server uses different values for their private keys for different clients, they can de-anonymize clients at redemption time and break the blinding guarantee.
+If the server uses different values for their private keys for different clients, they can de-anonymize clients at redemption time and break the unlinkability property.
 To mitigate this, the [Privacy Pass](https://privacypass.github.io) protocol should ensure that issuers publish a public key commitment list, verifies it is small (e.g. max 3 keys), and verifies consistency between issuance and redemption.

 #### Potential Attack: Side Channel Fingerprinting